danindiana/python_GPT/novelty/readme.md

+Yup.
+It's another attempt to calc novelty from text files.
+It works but it's a kludge.

 This code is a Python script designed to process large datasets of URLs, compute their TF-IDF (Term Frequency-Inverse Document Frequency) vectors, and then calculate the cosine similarity between these vectors in parallel.
 The script also includes mechanisms for graceful shutdown, memory monitoring, and user interaction.
 Below is a step-by-step explanation of the code:

 ### 1. **Importing Libraries**